Type VII secretion system: Species distribution

 Secretion systems are commonly found in gram-positive bacteria and Mycobacterium.
 There is also a system referred to as a T7SS in gram negative bacteria.

-In gram negative bacteria a Type VII ‘like" secretion system has been observed.
+In gram negative bacteria a Type VII 'like" secretion system has been observed.
 It is known as the chaperone-usher fimbriae.
 This system helps gram negative bacteria colonize, form biofilms, and causes an increase in pathogenicity in the bacteria that utilize it.
-These systems are observable when genes for an Fimbrial usher protein (which is integral to the formation of a pilus in gram negative bacteria), a Chaperone (protein), and the building blocks of fimbriae are found together.
+These systems are observable when genes for a fimbrial usher protein (which is integral to the formation of a pilus in gram negative bacteria), a chaperone protein, and the building blocks of fimbriae are found together.

 The Type VII secretion system, however, was first observed in firmicutes and actinobacteria, specifically Mycobacterium tuberculosis.
 The type VII secretion system plays an important role in interbacterial competition, nutrient acquisition, and virulence in Firmicutes (which are spore-forming bacteria).
 This type of secretion system has also been observed to play a role in the virulence and cytotoxicity of Streptococcus species.

 This system uses different proteins in order to function in varying species.
 The system alters itself and produces variants within each new species.
 These system variants are identified based on EssC- C terminus and other associated effectors.
-Variants have been observed in the following species: 4 variants in Group B streptococcus and staphylococcus aureus, and 7 variants within Listeria monocytogenes.
+Variants have been observed in the following species: 4 variants in group B streptococcus and Staphylococcus aureus, and 7 variants within Listeria monocytogenes.
 This type of secretion system also provides essential cell functions pathways with which to proceed.
 Mycobacteria have a cell membranes that are impenetrable, T7SS allow for substrates to pass through, making the Type VII Secretion system (also known as ESX) essential for mycobacterial growth and virulence.